elsaland/elsa-next/README.md

 ## Why was this revived?

-I moved on to eventually work on Deno.
-We are using just-js/spindle/crimson for baseline comparison.
+When it first started out, Elsa was a fun project.
+I eventually moved on to work on Deno.

+We were using just-js/spindle/crimson for baseline perf comparison.
 I wanted to benchmark against many many possibilities.
 Elsa is an attempt to write a cross-platform engine-agnostic fast JavaScript runtime.

 Elsa is designed for: